Cameron Peak fire: August

-The Cameron Peak fire was first reported by multiple hikers on August 13, 2020, around 1:48 p.m. in Roosevelt National Forest northwest of the Chambers Lake recreational area.
+The Cameron Peak fire was first reported by multiple hikers on August 13, 2020, around 1:48 p.m.
+MST in Roosevelt National Forest northwest of the Chambers Lake recreational area.
 The following day, the Colorado Department of Transportation (CDOT) closed Highway 14 from Rustic to Gould in response to fire activity near the highway.
 The fire crossed Highway 14 in a second location and spread rapidly, growing to 10,867 acres on August 16.
 Fueled by hot and dry weather and steep terrain, the fire burned through heavy beetle kill near Barnes Meadow Reservoir.
 The first use of aerial firefighting aircraft occurred the same day, with a DC-10 air tanker being called in for fire retardant drops on the north end of the fire.
 Helicopters began dropping water on the west side of Highway 14 and Long Draw Road the following evening, after winds had started pushing the fire in all directions.
 The first evacuation orders went into effect on the same day, with areas around Chambers Lake and Spencer Heights being the first to leave.
 The fire grew in all directions over the next several days, with more firefighting crews dispatched to handle containment.
 On August 22, the Highway 14 closure was extended east towards the Kelly Flats campground as the fire grew more towards the southeast.
 Rist Canyon Road was briefly closed due to another wildfire that broke out 3.5 mi west of U.S. Route 287, but was quickly reopened.
 By the end of August, the fire was at 23,022 acres and 5% contained, with crews working west to east along Buckhorn Road and Crown Point Road to the Comanche Peak Wilderness to build fire lines.
 Despite relatively low humidity and hot weather, the fire grew slowly over the last two weeks of August, moving mostly east towards Comanche Peak and Crown Point.